This page presents updated steps to get a CentOS7 image up and

 developed in the building of this server.

-You can learn the basics and more from:
+You can learn the basics for Centos on ARM boards and more from:

 https://wiki.Centos.org/SpecialInterestGroup/AltArch/armhfp**NEW** CentOS for the Odroid HC1.
 This is a fantastic 8 core armv7 with integrated sata all in a neat package.
 Special installation instructions are at: